 - 43.1 (a) Competitors shall not wear or carry clothing or equipment for the purpose of increasing their weight. - (b) Furthermore, a competitor's clothing and equipment shall not weigh more than 8 kilograms, excluding a hiking or trapeze harness and clothing (including footwear) worn only below the knee.
 Class rules or sailing instructions may specify a lower weight or a higher weight up to 10 kilograms.
 Class rules may include footwear and other clothing worn below the knee within that weight.
 A hiking or trapeze harness shall have positive buoyancy and shall not weigh more than 2 kilograms, except that class rules may specify a higher weight up to 4 kilograms.
-Weights shall be determined as required by Appendix H. - (c) When an equipment inspector or a measurer in charge of weighing clothing and equipment believes a competitor may have broken rule 43.1(a) or 43.1(b) he shall report the matter in writing to the race committee. - 43.2 Rule 43.1(b) does not apply to boats required to be equipped with lifelines.
+Weights shall be determined as required by Appendix H. - 43.2 Rule 43.1(b) does not apply to boats required to be equipped with lifelines.